-Villages in the City: A Guide to South China's Urban Informality
+REVIEWS of Villages in the City: A Guide to South China's Informal Settlements

 Countless Chinese villages have been engulfed by cities.
 They no longer consist of the picturesque farms of rural China, but of high-rises so close to another that they create dark claustrophobic alleys – jammed with dripping air-conditioning units, hanging clothes, caged balconies and bundles of buzzing electrical wires – crowned with a small strip of daylight, called by locals “thin line sky.”
 At times, buildings stand so close to another that they are dubbed “kissing buildings” or “handshake houses” – you can literally reach out from one building to reach over and shake hands with your neighbor.